This post may contain affiliate links. Please read our disclosure policy.

-A famous English dessert with a moist sponge cake covered in a homemade caramel toffee sauce and vanilla ice cream.
+A famous English dessert with a moist sponge cake covered in homemade caramel toffee sauce and vanilla ice cream.
+This is a beautiful Christmas dessert recipe.

 What ingredients are in Sticky Toffee Pudding?